 Whitening strips are another popular over-the-counter method of changing the colour of your teeth.
 These strips contain a bleaching agent, usually hydrogen peroxide, which is an irritant that can cause discomfort and inflammation.
 That means it’s not rare to experience some sensitivity in the gums and teeth after using whitening strips.
 This discomfort usually dissipates after a few uses.
 If the discomfort is severe or long-lasting, discontinue your use of whitening strips and book an appointment with us asap.

 There are a few important things to keep in mind before engaging in an at-home whitening routine.
 The first is that not all discolouration responds to the same treatment in the same way.
 Surface stains, crowns, teeth that have undergone root canals, and teeth that are stained due to other medical conditions will all respond differently to the various routines.
 That’s one of the reasons it’s so important to visit us before you start an at-home regime; we’ll point you toward the right products and techniques for your specific needs.

 Here at East Kildonan Dental Group, our Winnipeg dentists offer a number of different whitening solutions, from those that take a short time in the dental chair to long-term solutions.
-We’re open almost every day of the week, so get in touch with us so we can work together on creating a smile you’ll love.
+Our office is open almost every day of the week and accepting new patients.
+So get in touch with our dental office so we can work together on creating a brighter smile you’ll love.